Healthcare System Overview in the UK for Expats

 Emergency Numbers in the United Kingdom

 In the case of health-related emergencies, you don’t have to get in touch with a general practitioner.
 Instead, you should go to a local hospital directly or call the emergency numbers.
-999 is the emergency number for UK police, ambulance, fire brigade, and coastguard.
+999 is the emergency number for the UK police, ambulance, fire brigade, and coastguard.
 112 is the European emergency number.